 Florida State Ranked Nation's 9th Best Value Law School

-The national ranking reflects the law school’s strong student outcomes.
-For 10 of the last 16 administrations of the Florida Bar Examination, Florida State’s bar passage rate was either first or second among Florida’s 11 law schools.
-Additionally, according to American Bar Association data, Florida State is one of the nation's best law schools, and Florida's best, in terms of the percentage of 2012 graduates employed nine months after graduation in full-time, long-term, Bar passage-required or J.D.-advantage jobs.
+The national ranking reflects the law school’s strong employment outcomes.
+According to ABA data, Florida State is the #1 law school in Florida in terms of the percentage of 2015 graduates employed 10 months after graduation in full-time, long-term, bar passage-required or J.D.-advantage jobs.

 “We are thrilled to be ranked among the nation’s top 10 best law schools in terms of value, especially because employment rate is the highest weighted factor in this ranking,” said Dean Erin O’Connor.
 “Providing students with a world-class legal education at a relatively low cost is a central mission of FSU Law, and it plays an important role in facilitating student career options.”